Frequently Asked Questions

 Q: Can I stay in a hotel on some nights and in a tent on others?

 A: Yes, but all means!
-You can stay in hotels every night, or at our basecamp in tents every night, or whatever combination you choose.
+You can stay in hotels every night or at our basecamp in tents every night, or whatever combination you choose.
 If you’d like to be in a hotel, we recommend the ones listed on our Accommodation Page.
 If you choose to stay in hotels, you should consider our Hotel Shuttle Upgrade, providing transportation services between the hotels and Base Camp multiple times daily.
-Remember that tenting will NOT be provided on Day Seven.

 Q: Why are you limiting registration?